yasgr/yasgr.github.io/_posts/2023-05-09-Responsive-Mobile-First-Design.md

 ---
-title: Responsive and Mobile-First Design':' What You Need to Know
+title: Responsive and Mobile-First Design: What You Need to Know
 date: 2023-05-9 14:10:00 +0800
 categories: [front-end,web-design]
 tags: [web,development,design]